viveksundaresan1312/thecatapi/README.md

 ## Project Setup

 1. Clone the repository
-2. Switch to the appropriate branch - example: `dev`
+2. Switch to the appropriate branch - for example: `dev`

 ### Install dependencies